-We propose participants of the CCSBT Extended Scientific Committee review this information in response to repeated claims by Japan of unaccounted catch mortality.
+We propose participants of the CCSBT Extended Scientific Committee review this information in response to the hypotheses by Japan of unaccounted catch mortality.
+The extensive literature and the analysis here suggest there is no foundation to Japan's hypotheses.
 Specifically, the CCSBT ESC is encouraged to address the following points.

 - There is a need to review data from catch and release studies in the wild fishery for the determination of length / age coefficients due to stressors as a direct result of handling and tagging.
-It is plausible that compromised SBT will falsely lower length/age relationships of free ranging SBT for a lengthy period. - Many of the issues/assumptions raised by Japan have been sufficiently addressed using research information from all tuna ranching growing regions in this review.
-However, there is a requirement for Japan to provide raw data used in its calculations for validation by the Australian ranched tuna industry. - It may be prudent for the CCSBT to seek external advice on issues within the ranching environment, as aquaculture science is a very specialist field.
+It is plausible that compromised SBT will falsely lower length/age relationships of free ranging SBT for a lengthy period. - Many of the issues/assumptions raised by Japan have been sufficiently addressed using research information from all tuna ranching growing regions in this review. - It may be prudent for the CCSBT to seek external advice on issues within the ranching environment, as aquaculture science is a very specialist field.